espressif/svd/README.md

 This repository contains CMSIS System View Description (CMSIS-SVD) files for Espressif products.

+Please note that these SVDs are still in-progress and may be missing peripherals, interrupts, and/or registers.
 If you discover any errors within any of the SVD files please consider opening an issue to report it.

 ## What is CMSIS-SVD?